emergence-engineering/lexical-link-preview-plugin/README.md

 ```html
   linkPreviewContainer: "linkPreviewContainer",
 ```

-???????????????????????? where do I put this component to be editable?
-You can use your custom css to style the preview, here is an example(which is the actual css used by default)
+You can use your custom css to style the preview, here is an example (which is the actual css used by default)

    - basic card structure